parshav-potato/samvaad_sathi_backend/backend/backend/README.md

 ```

 **Database Persistence**: The database is now configured for persistence across application restarts.
 Data will not be lost when the application is restarted, and multiple instances can safely connect to the same database.

+Note: A migration adds a UNIQUE constraint on `report.interview_id` to support atomic upsert.
+Ensure migrations are up to date before using `/api/final-report` under concurrent load.

 **Test Coverage:**
 - **Authentication**: User registration, login, token validation, negative cases